-One of the world’s largest economies, the People’s Republic brims with history and opportunity.
-Economics may be a global language, but Western expats doing business in China often find integrating into Chinese culture a big adjustment and many invest in cross-cultural training to ease the process.
+One of the world’s largest economies, the People’s Republic of China brims with history and opportunity.
+Economics may be a global language, but Western expats doing business in China often find integrating into Chinese culture a big adjustment and many invest in cross-cultural training and relocation companies to ease the process.

 Despite the downsides, the number of foreign workers in the country has been steadily increasing over the past two decades as more expats arrive to chase success in China.

 Mandarin is the official language of business in China.
 It's considered polite for foreigners to supply their own interpreter at meetings if they don't understand Mandarin.

 Usually from 8am to 5pm or 6pm, Monday to Friday, with an occasional break from 12pm to 2pm.
 Some companies require work on Saturdays.

 Business attire in China needs to be formal and subtle.
 Bright colours are inappropriate, and modesty is key.
 Flat shoes are the standard for women and are generally a good idea for expat women who are taller than their associates.

 Use titles and family names when greeting Chinese businesspeople (this can be confusing as names are traditionally reversed from the Western order).
 Contrary to popular belief, bowing isn't normally done outside of certain ceremonies and a nod will often suffice.
 It's also a good idea to wait for the other person to initiate a handshake.